-On April 14th, the Orfalea Center hosted its second research cluster gathering, featuring presentations from our Environmental Justice and Climate Justice Studies research cluster.
-As our website says, the EJ/CJ cluster brings together scholars to engage with global drivers of environmental and climate crises and investigate their deep structures and histories.
+On April 14th, the Orfalea Center for Global and International Studies, directed by Prof. Paul Amar, hosted its second research cluster gathering, featuring presentations from our Environmental Justice and Climate Justice Studies research cluster.
+As the EJ/CJ cluster website says, it brings together scholars to engage with global drivers of environmental and climate crises and investigate their deep structures and histories.
 It produces critical knowledge at the intersection of the Humanities and Social Sciences, builds transformative knowledge networks that bridge academic, social movement, and policy domains, and actively intervenes publicly in each of these crucial zones of conflict.

-The research produced by our clusters is supported through funding from the Ford Foundation and our collaborations with the Security in Context network, in addition to the the Paul Orfalea Endowment itself.
+The research produced by this cluster reflects our collaboration and shared thematic vision with the Security in Context network, and is also supported by the the Paul Orfalea Endowment.

 Speaking at this event was Dr. Richard Widick, visiting scholar at the Orfalea Center and visionary of the EJ/CJ research Hub and cluster; Noa Cykman (PhD student in Sociology) and Somal Mukherjee, (PhD student in the Department of English).

 Richard started the event, delivering a powerful and electrifying presentation on the state of the climate crisis and the resistance, instilling a very real hope and urgency in the audience.
 One of the core parts of the presentation was his discussion on his 2021 ethnographic film, The Edmund Pettus Bridge to Climate Justice — which he filmed over ten years in eight on five continents while representing the University of California at the United Nations climate talks.
 The film is currently available to view on filmfreeway.com